Yureehh/Data-Science-Project-Boilerplate/README.md

 ## Project Organization

 ---
     ├── .github/workflows   <- CI/CD configuration for GitHub Actions.
     |
     ├── data
     │   ├── external        <- Data from third party sources.
     │   ├── interim         <- Intermediate data that has been transformed.
     │   ├── processed       <- The final, canonical data sets for modeling.
     │   └── raw             <- The original, immutable data dump.
     |
     ├── Dockerfile          <- Dockerfile for creating a Docker image.
     |
     ├── docker-compose.yml  <- Docker Compose file for local development.
     |
     ├── docs                <- A default Sphinx project; see sphinx-doc.org for details.
     |
+    ├── LICENSE             <- License file.
+    |
     ├── logs                <- Log files.
     |
     ├── Makefile            <- Makefile with commands like `make data` or `make train`.
     |
     ├── models              <- Trained and serialized models, model predictions, or model summaries.
     |